amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 hash('rat') => 3789411405; bucketIndex => 3789411405 % 2 = 1
 ```

-So obviously we have increase the initial capacity, but by how much? let's see how the initial capacity affects the hash map performance.
+So naturally we have increased the initial capacity but by how much?
+Let 's see how the initial size affects the hash map performance.

-If we have a initial capcity of `1`.
-All the values will go into one bucket (`bucket#0`) and it won't be any better than searching a value in a simple array *`O(n)`*.
+If we have an initial capacity of `1`.
+All the values will go into one bucket (`bucket#0`), and it won't be any better than searching a value in a simple array *`O(n)`*.

 Let's say that we start with an initial capacity set to 10: